gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-7-12-Debevec_HDR.md

 # Wrapping it up

 We have studied how to recover HDR radiance map from multiple exposure images.
-The full implementation of the exposure fusion can be found [here] (https://github.com/gimoonnam/ImageProcessing/blob/master/Debevec_algorithm/Debevec_fromScratches.ipynb).
+The full implementation of the exposure fusion can be found [here](https://github.com/gimoonnam/ImageProcessing/blob/master/Debevec_algorithm/Debevec_fromScratches.ipynb).

 # References